Some links in this post may be affiliate links

 The other common pests in Begonia lucerna are aphids and spider mites.
 Isolate the affected plant to prevent spread to the rest of the plants and treat it with horticultural oil or insecticidal soap as directed by the manufacturers.

 There are three possible causes of loss of leaves in Begonia lucerna.
 The first possible cause is too little light.
-Position the plant in a brighter spot where it can receive medium to bright, indirect light or instal a grow light if the natural lighting is not sufficient.
+Position the plant in a brighter spot where it will receive medium to bright indirect light or instal a grow light if the natural lighting is not sufficient.
 Check out this guide on understanding light for houseplants.

 The second possible cause of leaf drop in Angel Wing Begonia Lucerna is too much heat.
 Keep the plant away from hot drafts like heaters, stoves, radiators and other hot places.
 Maintain an average temperature of 18-240C for this plant.
 Take a look at this guide on understanding temperature for houseplants.

-The third possible cause of leaf drop in Lucerna Begonia is too much water in the soil (soggy soil) due to poor soil drainage.
+The third possible cause of leaf drop in Lucerna Begonia is soggy soil due to poor soil drainage.
 Make sure that the pot has a drainage hole and that the soil is free-draining to prevent it from getting soggy.

-Yellow leaves in Begonia lucerna are brought about by two possible causes.
-One possible cause is too little light.
-Move the plant to a more brighter place where it will receive medium to bright indirect light or consider investing in a grow light to supplement the natural light if it is not enough.
+One the common causes of yellow leaves in Begonia lucerna is too little light.
+Move the plant to a more brighter or consider investing in a grow light to supplement the natural light if it is not enough.

 The second possible cause of yellow leaves in Angel Wing Begonia Lucerna is too little or too much water in the soil (soggy soil).
 Keep the soil consistently moist during the growing season but never soggy.